 Alazne is even more intrigued.

-“Did you have one of those wild youths in which you grabbed a backpack and just travelled through different countries?” she asks.
+“Did you have one of those wild youths in which you grabbed a backpack and just travelled through different countries?”

 “Well… I guess that’s close to accurate.
 I spent from 2003 until 2008 or so abroad.
 I did get on trains, buses, taxis, and similarly useful vehicles to reach further destinations.”